-This activity will help pupils deepen their understanding of squares.
+This game will help pupils deepen their understanding of the properties of squares.
 It is also a useful context in which to challenge pupils who have got used to calling tilted squares 'diamonds'.
-As they play the game, learners will have plenty of opportunities to practise visualising squares and to develop systematic ways of working in order to beat an opponent.
+As they play the game, learners will have plenty of opportunities to visualise squares and to develop winning strategies for beating an opponent.

 Introduce the game on the interactive whiteboard, either with you playing against a pair of pupils, or the whole class playing against the computer.
-If the winning square is 'tilted' use this opportunity to talk about what makes a square a square, and encourage learners to explain how they know that the shape drawn is indeed a square.
+Play the game a few times and when the winning square is 'tilted', use this opportunity to talk about what makes a square a square, and encourage learners to explain how they know that the shape drawn is indeed a square.

-Once everyone has understood how to play, encourage learners to play in pairs against another pair.
-You could do this on tablets or computers using the interactivity, or using dotty paper, or using sets of differently coloured counters with a printed (and laminated) copy of this grid.
+Once everyone has understood how to play, encourage learners to play in pairs against another pair, ideally on tablets or computers using the interactivity.
+If this is not possible, learners could use dotty paper, or sets of differently coloured counters with a printed (and laminated) copy of this grid.

 Allow time for learners to play several games and as they play, listen out for those pairs who are thinking strategically.
 They may, for example, be looking at where the best place to start could be.
 They may be thinking ahead and considering consequences of their possible moves.
 They may be focusing on what their opponents are doing too, trying to block them where possible.
-They may be trying to set up a situation in which they can create two different squares on the next turn, meaning that their opponents cannot block both in a single turn, so ensuring a win.
+Can learners set up a situation in which they can create two different squares on the next turn and ensure a win?

 The final plenary might involve the whole class playing against the computer, putting into practice the strategies that have been discussed.
-If that game is lost, help the class to analyse what went wrong and what they could have done differently, and how this might help them win in a future game.
+If a game is lost, you could use the 'Game report' to help the class analyse what went wrong and what they could have done differently.

 How are you deciding where to go?